1952 Marilyn 2026

 Marilyn graduated before Kevin and began her teaching career in Judith Gap, Montana, where she taught first and second grade.
 Missing the animals she had grown up with, she quickly adopted an Irish Setter mix from the Billings pound.
 Marilyn and Kevin married in 1976 at St. Paul’s in Belle Fourche and moved to Belle Creek, Montana, where they both taught.
 A few years later, they relocated to Anaconda.
 Marilyn taught special education for eight years, and during that time they welcomed their first two daughters, in 1981 and 1984.

 In 1986, the family moved to Belgrade, where Marilyn taught in the Manhattan School District for the remainder of her career.
-Outside the classroom, she nurtured her friendships and her Catholic community, often hosting brunches after Sunday Mass.
-After the birth of her third daughter in 1990, Marilyn continued teaching and returned to college, earning a Master of Education in computer technology.
+Outside the classroom, she nurtured her friendships and remained active in her Catholic community, often hosting brunches after Sunday Mass.
+After the birth of her third daughter in 1990, Marilyn continued teaching while returning to college to earn a Master of Education in computer technology.
 During this time, she also served as a negotiator for the Manhattan Teachers’ Union.
-Inherently shy and polite, she was a powerful voice in supporting her fellow teachers.
-Over her 30-year career, she taught hundreds of students to read and would light up when sharing stories about her classroom.
-In her retirement speech in 2006, she said she was looking forward to spending more time with her daughters, a promise she kept through countless evening phone calls.
+Though inherently shy and polite, she became a powerful voice in support of her fellow teachers.
+Over her 30-year career, she taught hundreds of students to read and lit up when sharing stories from her classroom.
+In her 2006 retirement speech, she said she looked forward to spending more time with her daughters, a promise she faithfully kept through countless evening phone calls.

 Marilyn began jogging in her late twenties, starting one block at a time, until she became a runner.
 Neighborhood dogs frequently joined in, and she often returned home with a small pack trailing behind her.
 After just a year of training, she took first place and broke the 5K course record at the 1980 St. Patrick’s Day Run in Anaconda.

-Before having children, Marilyn and Kevin spent summers backpacking to mountain lakes with their dogs and winters cross-country skiing at Georgetown Lake with friends.
-Throughout her life, Marilyn loved long walks, pinochle, and creating flower gardens.
-She was known for her immaculately kept home, rum cakes, and homemade dinners, where everyone was welcomed.
-She never turned away a stray or needy pet—at one point caring for three dogs, six cats, and two horses.
+Before having children, Marilyn and Kevin spent summers backpacking to mountain lakes with their dogs and winters cross-country skiing with friends at Georgetown Lake.
+Throughout her adult life, Marilyn enjoyed long walks, pinochle, and creating beautiful flower gardens.
+She was known for her immaculately kept home, her rum cakes, and the homemade dinners where everyone felt welcome.
+In her early fifties, she began taking guitar lessons and was thrilled to practice with her instructor’s small band.
+Marilyn never turned away a stray or needy animal—at one point caring for three dogs, six cats, and two horses.

-Marilyn was devoted to her daughters.
-Attentive to every want and need, she supported each girl’s interests and never missed an event or game during their childhood.
-After retirement, Marilyn moved her parents into her home in Belgrade and cared for them until their passing.
+Marilyn was deeply devoted to her three daughters and attentive to their every need.
+She nurtured and supported each girl’s interests and was a constant presence at every event and game throughout their childhood.
+After retirement, Marilyn moved her parents into her home in Belgrade and cared for them until they passed.
 In 2010, she lovingly became “Meme” with the birth of her first grandson.
-Marilyn gave him the same love and energy she had given her three daughters.
+Marilyn gave him the same love and energy she had given her daughters.
 Her family will remember her for home-cooked meals, a freezer always full of cookies, and curated holiday and birthday celebrations.
 She always cared for others first and lived a life full of grit, kindness, and generosity.

 Marilyn was preceded in death by her baby boy, Ryan McNelis, born in 1988; her parents, Donald and Esther Kornemann; and her brothers, Mike and Kelly Kornemann.
 She is survived by her husband, Kevin McNelis; her three daughters, Kellie, Katie, and Kiera; and her four grandchildren, Sawyer, Vera, Oliver, and Emeline.